jpegleg/salsa_falcon/README.md

 The template uses pycryptodome Salsa20 and reads the POST data as a stream.

-## example client request with cURL
+## example client requests with cURL

 ### send in the data file to be encrypted and write out
 ```